House Democratic leaders press Biden for their budget chief pick

-Minutes after Neera Tanden withdrew her bid to become White House budget chief, House Democratic leaders sprang into action to push for their preferred second choice.
+Minutes after Neera Tanden withdrew her bid to become White House budget chief, House Democratic leaders sprang into action to push President Joe Biden to picktheir preferredreplacement.

-Speaker Nancy Pelosi, Majority Leader Steny Hoyer and Majority Whip Jim Clyburn (D-S.C.) issued a unique joint statement on Wednesday backing Shalanda Young on Wednesday to lead the Office of Management and Budget after Tanden's nomination sputtered in the Senate.
-Their support for Young to take the top job dates back to before President Joe Biden nominated Tanden, but the resumption of the House Democratic leaders' pro-Young campaign on Wednesday exerts notable public pressure on the White House.
+Speaker Nancy Pelosi, Majority Leader Steny Hoyer and Majority Whip Jim Clyburn issued a unique joint statement on Wednesday backing Shalanda Young to lead the Office of Management and Budget, along with endorsements from the Congressional Black Caucus and House Appropriations Chair Rosa DeLauro (D-Conn.).
+But they have for months been running a more hushed campaign for Young's selection.

-In their Wednesday statement, the trio of Democratic leaders said they "take great pride" in advocating for Young, touting her experience as a longtime aide for the House Appropriations Committee.

-“We have worked closely with her for several years and highly recommend her for her intellect, her deep expertise on the federal budget and her determination to ensure that our budget reflects our values as a nation," they said.
+The trio of House leaders was huddling to discuss another issue Tuesday when they learned of Tanden's move and immediately tried calling Biden and top White House aide Steve Ricchetti to encourage the president to elevate Young, who has already been nominated to be deputy director at OMB.
+After an initial missed connection, Pelosi talked to Biden on the phone about backing Young, according to a source familiar with the call.

+White House press secretary Jen Psaki said Wednesday that Biden is not expected to announce a new nominee for the OMB director post this week.

-“Her legislative prowess, extensive knowledge of federal agencies, incisive strategic mind and proven track record will be a tremendous asset to the Biden-Harris Administration,” they said in their statement Wednesday.
-“Her leadership at the OMB would be historic and would send a strong message that this Administration is eager to work in close coordination with Members of Congress to craft budgets that meet the challenges of our time and can secure broad, bipartisan support.”
+Pelosi, Hoyer and Clyburn said in their statement of support that Young's selection would be "historic and would send a strong message that this Administration is eager to work in close coordination with Members of Congress to craft budgets that meet the challenges of our time and can secure broad, bipartisan support.”

-The three leaders have also privately lobbied for Young to get the job, pitching Young for director even before Biden nominated Tanden, the CEO and president of the liberal Center for American Progress.
+“We have worked closely with her for several years and highly recommend her for her intellect, her deep expertise on the federal budget and her determination to ensure that our budget reflects our values as a nation," the three top Democrats said ofYoung, who was a House Appropriations Committee aide for 14 years, most recently serving as clerk and staff director.

 In a statement on Tuesday night, Tanden noted that it was clear she lacked the Senate support needed for confirmation after at least one moderate Democrat opposed her nomination over her record of criticizing both Republicans and progressives on social media.
 Biden said Tanden will still serve a role in his administration but did not specify the position.

-“We know that she will continue to bring her progressive values, bold vision for the future and valuable perspective to Democrats’ work to Build Back Better," the House Democrats said of Tanden.
+“We know that she will continue to bring her progressive values, bold vision for the future and valuable perspective to Democrats’ work to Build Back Better," the House Democrats said of Tanden, the CEO and president of the liberal Center for American Progress.

+While expressing disappointment that Tanden's nomination was withdrawn, DeLauro released her own statement "unreservedly" recommending Young to be nominated for OMB director in Tanden's stead.

+"She has deep knowledge of the whole of the federal government and an ability to work with anyone to accomplish big, important things for our country," DeLauro said of Young.
+"While she has served as a Democratic staffer, her dedication to results has earned her respect across the aisle."

 Sen. Richard Shelby of Alabama, the top Republican on the Senate Appropriations panel, has already said he would support Young if Biden were to nominate her for the director post.
 Other Republicans agreed on Tuesday.